crosspeaksoftware/woo-address-book/readme.txt

 == Description ==

-**Notice**>> This plugin is does not currently work with the WooCommerce Block Checkout.
+**Notice** - This plugin is does not currently work with the WooCommerce Block Checkout.
 It currently only supports the Classic WooCommerce checkout.
 We hope to find a way to integrate with the Block Checkout in the future.

 Gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.
 Addresses can be updated and modified quickly and easily in /my-account/, or saved as part of the checkout process.